We got our hands on, and feet in, the best winter boots on the market to give you our thoughts. Photo: Will Sileo//The Inertia

 Cons: Not a tight fit, insulation is minimal

 We get it that not everyone needs massive amounts of insulation to stay comfortable in the winter.
 Sometimes, just a little bit of lining will do.
 For those who have never put on a 5mm wetsuit, the Papaku ‘Ili from Olukai might be the winter boot of choice.
-It can withstand some winter weather but is more about style and comfort than frostbite prevention.
+It can withstand some winter weather, but it is more about style and comfort than frostbite prevention.
 They weren’t the warmest pair we tried, but they did keep feet dry in a massive rainstorm and were easy to clean.

 So, if you’re looking for some footwear that will look good and feel great underfoot but plan on spending more time walking the streets than in the backcountry, these will be a great option.
 They will still keep you dry in a blizzard, and if you’ve got the right pair of socks, you’ll stay warm enough, too.